What Accredited Investors Should Know About Rule 506(c)

 But only accredited investors can invest

-The trade-off is that every investor must be an accredited investor, and the fund must take reasonable steps to verifythat status — not simply take the investor’s word for it.
+The trade-off is that every investor must be an accredited investor, and the fund must take reasonable steps to verifythat status rather than simply taking the investor’s word for it.
 Accreditation is generally based on income, net worth, or certain professional credentials.

 How verification differs